alpharsh/alpharsh/README.md

 <h1 align="center">Hi 👋, I'm Harsh Tripathi</h1>

-A passionate Full Stack Developer diving deep into frontend development while also exploring new technologies.
+A passionate Full Stack Developer, diving deep into frontend development while also exploring new technologies.
 I've been active in hackathons, meetups, and open-source projects, soaking up knowledge and sharing it wherever I can.
 Passionate about tech and always eager to learn!

 ## Connect: 🤝🏻
 <p>